merlinfuchs/nindo.de/README.md

 # Python nindo.de wrapper

 Some parts of the internal Nindo-Api are pretty inconsistent (For example some properties are snake- and some are camel-case (╯°□°)╯︵ ┻━┻).
 That's why some of the constructors are pretty messy ...

+This library is a product of reverse engineering and highly untested.
+Please create an issue if you encounter a bug.

 ## Features